grame-cncm/faustdoc/src/tutorials/debugging.md

 ##  Debugging the select2 primitive

-The `select2` primitive has a stric semantic, but the code optimization strategies, the generated code [is not fully strict]( https://faustdoc.grame.fr/manual/faq/#does-select2-behaves-as-a-standard-cc-like-if).
-For the follwing DSP program:
+The `select2` primitive has a stric semantic, but for code optimization strategies, the generated code [is not fully strict]( https://faustdoc.grame.fr/manual/faq/#does-select2-behaves-as-a-standard-cc-like-if).

+For the following DSP program:

 ```
 process = select2(button("gate"), branch1, branch2)